Dr. Asima K. Ahmad

 Helping my patients find the best path forward to meeting that goal is what drives me – and seeing the fruits of that work, from the fetal heartbeat heard on that early ultrasound to the babies themselves, is what brings me incredible joy.
 Everyone has a right to have that feeling – and I’m here to help make that a reality.

 Growing up on Chicago’s South Side, I saw first-hand the challenges women face in managing their health amid the pressures of daily life.
-During my education and medical training, I focused on projects that assessed and increased access and quality of care through improved communication and education of health care providers and community members.
+During my education and medical training, I focused on projects that assessed and increased access and quality of care through improved communication and education of healthcare providers and community members.

 I’m proud to have continued that focus as an infertility specialist, where my research works on increasing access to fertility services for patients who might not otherwise get the care they need.
 At the University of California San Francisco, I performed a randomized-controlled trial on a novel medical device (INVOcell) to determine cost-effective means of providing fertility care in resource-limited settings.